kitschmaster/rubyongo/README.md

 Visit `localhost:9393` to see the panel, edit content...

+Edit microservice code in the generated __'panel'__ folder.

 Start the static site server (Hugo):

     $ rog h

 Visit `localhost:1313` to see the static site.

+Edit the theme in the themes folder and change content in the content folder.

+By default using the sys cli command `rog init` the content folder is set up as a separate git repo.
+This way you get full separation between your code and your content.

 ## Deploying static, serving dynamic

-Ruby On Go is designed to "run fast by default", even in cheap memory-poor environments, like shared hosting.
+rubyongo is designed to "run fast by default", even in cheap memory-poor environments, like shared hosting.
 It cuts down on deployment costs by staying fully static on the frontend, highly deployable, yet allowing adding microservices at the backend with very little effort.

 ## Minimal requirements: